 Start-to-render-at-time: Time of starting a rendering.

-User interaction delay: The time duration between the moment at which a user action is initiated and the time such an action is taken into account by the content creation engine.
+Time to next data burst (TTNB): The time interval between the transmission of the last PDU in the current data burst and the first PDU of the next data burst.User interaction delay: The time duration between the moment at which a user action is initiated and the time such an action is taken into account by the content creation engine.

 XR Pose: A position and orientation in space relative to an XR Space.